 Father Unzeitig’s religious medals

 Father Engelmar Unzeitig died from typhus in March 1945 in Dachau Concentration Camp after he had been caring for other prisoners who had fallen ill.
-Last Wednesday the International Tracing Service (ITS) was able to return the Father’s pocket watch and two of his religious medals to two Brothers of his Order.
+In June 2016 the International Tracing Service (ITS) was able to return the Father’s pocket watch and two of his religious medals to two Brothers of his Order.
 These belongings were among the personal effects of former victims of Nazi persecution which the ITS has been holding in its archives since the mid 1960s.